anurag70/chat-application/README.md

 - Can see the active persons in the chat
 - Communicate between eachother smoothly
 - Receive message with a music tone
+- Can join through different browser at the same time